w3c/wai-curricula/content/designer/user-research-and-requirements.md

 Students should be able to:

-* determine the characteristics of participants in usability testing based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
-* ensure treatment of people with disabilities is respectful and avoids clichés and myths
-* ensure appropriate compensation is provided to people with disabilities
 * ensure people with disabilities understand the purpose of your interviews, surveys, and questionnaires and are comfortable during the research activities
 * ensure people with disabilities can opt out at any time if they desire
-* ensure adequate location is chosen to conduct the tests depending on the test goals, assistive technology needs, custom setups, transportation means, accessibility of the facilities, and others
-* ensure adequate timings for participants to carry on tasks is allocated, for example different time sets for different levels of experience with the assistive technology and different levels of familiarity with the web or application

 ## Ideas to Assess Knowledge for Module

 Optional ideas to support assessment: